TomographicImaging/CIL/docs/source/optimisation.rst

 which represents an operator for which the :code:`adjoint` operation is defined.
 A :code:`ScaledOperator` represents the multiplication of any operator with a scalar.

-.. autoclass:: ccpi.optimisation.operators.Operator
+.. autoclass:: cil.optimisation.operators.Operator
    :members:
    :special-members:
-.. autoclass:: ccpi.optimisation.operators.LinearOperator
+.. autoclass:: cil.optimisation.operators.LinearOperator
    :members:
    :special-members:
-.. autoclass:: ccpi.optimisation.operators.ScaledOperator
+.. autoclass:: cil.optimisation.operators.ScaledOperator
    :members:
    :special-members: